KubeRocketCI/docs/docs/operator-guide/cd/customize-deploy-pipeline.md

 3. Apply the created manifest files in the platform namespace (e.g., `krci`).

-4. On the `Create stage` step on the KubeRocketCI portal, select the added trigger template in the `Pipeline template` section:
+4. On the `Pipeline Configuration` step on the KubeRocketCI portal, select the added trigger template in the `Deploy Pipeline Template` section:

     ![Select trigger template](../../assets/operator-guide/select_trigger_template.png "Select trigger template")